thundra-io/thundra-agent-python/README.md

 - For decorator tracing method:
     1. Disable thundra django instrumentation by using `` or its corresponding in-code configuration.
     2. Change `@thundra.<framework_wrapper>` by `@thundra.lambda_wrapper`.
+- In order to activate AWS_STEP_FUNCTIONS trace, THUNDRA_AGENT_LAMBDA_AWS_STEPFUNCTIONS environment variable should be set true.
+- In order to activate AWS_APPSYNC trace, THUNDRA_AGENT_LAMBDA_AWS_APPSYNC environment variable should be set true.
+- For other integrations' configuration, please take a look environment variables table at the end.

 ### Django